 Maddie smiled.
 She'd dressed to reflect her new ideas on life.
-She was a wife and mother, well, a widow and mother, but she was also a business woman.
+She was a business woman.
 A modern woman.
 The frumpy, old-fashioned mother and housewife had metamorphosed into a slim, attractive, woman who loved life, thanks to her granddaughter.
 Oh, she still loved to cook and entertain, and she certainly still had her values and code of ethics, but she was now so much more.
-She was strong.
 Still, the one thing she'd never been able to reconcile was the way her very own daughter had left her with hardly a backward glance.
 "Now, Grams," Lisa said as they pulled up to the restaurant.
 "Please don't be hurt if she doesn't show much emotion.
 She's still the same Lou I remember."
 "Don't you worry about me, Lisa.
 I have very few expectations.
-I simply felt a need to see my daughter once more, if only to be able to say goodbye."
+I simply wanted to see my daughter once more, if only to be able to say goodbye."
 "You going somewhere?"
 Chaz asked.

 Maddie smiled.
 "Nope.
 Still, this could be the last time I see her for the next twenty years."
 Chaz nodded.
 "I get it."
 They climbed out of the cab.
 Lisa flipped her hair back over her shoulder and eyed Maddie.
-Her grandmother smoothed her slacks and straightened the matching, silk rose jacket.
+Her grandmother smoothed her slacks and straightened the matching, black jacket.
 Her soft, white hair flipped under in a sleek pageboy that came to just below her ears.
 Lisa remembered when she'd been reunited with Maddie, the woman had looked like Mrs. Santa Claus.
-She was now slim, strong, and up-todate.
+She was now slim, strong, and up-to-date.
 Still, she'd never lost that loving Mrs. Claus demeanor and she never would.
 That sweetness was Maddie to a "T." The hostess led them to a large table in the back of the restaurant.
 Much to Lisa's surprise, Lou was already there, sipping on white wine.
 She rose as they approached.
 Lou's eyes were fixed on Maddie and Maddie's on hers.
 Lisa stood back, gripping onto Chaz's arm and hoping Lou would be kind to Maddie.
 Maddie put her hands to her cheeks.
 "Oh, Louise!
 It's really you!"
 She moved forward, hands outstretched.
 Lisa thought she would try to hug Lou, but instead, Maddie simply grasped Lou's hands in her own and squeezed.
 "Mother," Lou said softly.